jslaker/modular-klipper-railcore/README.md

-# Modular Klipper for Railcore
+# Modular Klipper for Railcore Printers

 This project is a modular Klipper configuration aimed at use with Railcore printers.